cs-ed/impacts-msrobertsGHS/README.md

 ### Assessment

-Describe how you plan to assess the learning objectives described above.

 Students will take the following written assessment:

 Directions: For the following, answer one of the questions completely and to the best of your ability.
 Use complete sentences when necessary.